 Rome's Ragazzi del Cinema America undertake their most ambitious project yet.

-In an age when many cinemas are closing, hampered by streaming platforms and covid lockdowns, Rome is bucking the trend.
+In an age when many cinemas are closing, hampered by streaming platforms and covid restrictions, Rome is bucking the trend.

-A refurbished, state-of-the-art Cinema Troisi will open its doors on 30 September in the Trastevere district with the Italian premiere of Titane, screened in the company of director Julia Ducournau and stars Agethe Rousselle and Vincent Lindon.
+A refurbished, state-of-the-art Cinema Troisi will open its doors on 21 September in the Trastevere district with the Italian premiere of Titane, screened in the company of director Julia Ducournau and stars Agethe Rousselle and Vincent Lindon.

 Behind the ambitious venture are the Ragazzi del Cinema America, the collective of young cinema aficionados best known for organising free outdoor movie screenings in the summer, both in Piazza S. Cosimato and in the outskirts of the city.